getsentry/sentry-javascript/MIGRATION.md

 # Upgrading from 6.17.x to 6.18.0

-This patch deprecates the `frameContextLines` option for the Node SDK.
+Version 6.18.0 deprecates the `frameContextLines` top-level option for the Node SDK.
 This option will be removed in an upcoming major version.
-To migrate off the option, pass in the option to the new `ContextLines` integration.
+To migrate off of the top-level option, pass it instead to the new `ContextLines` integration.

 ```js
 // New in 6.18.0